canvasxyz/canvas/README.md

 ## Quick start

+Install dependencies and symlink the local packages:

 ```
-npm i
+$ npm i
-npm install -g next
 ```

-Create a `.env` file in the repo root with `DATABASE_URL` and `APP_DIRECTORY` environement variables.
+Create a `packages/canvas-hub/.env` file with `DATABASE_URL` and `APP_DIRECTORY` environement variables:

 ```
 DATABASE_URL=file:./db.sqlite
 APP_DIRECTORY=./apps
 ```

-Initialize the database.
+The `dev` script in the repo run runs the NextJS dev server and TypeScript compilers for canvas-core and canvas-cli, all in parallel:

 ```
-npx prisma generate
-npx prisma db push
+$ npm run dev
 ```

-In a separate process, start an IPFS daemon.
+## Deploy hub

+Build the core, CLI, and hub projects:

 ```
-ipfs daemon --offline
+$ npm run build
 ```

-Run the dev server.
+Then start the hub production NextJS server:

 ```
-npm run dev
+$ npm run start
 ```

+## Canvas Core

+## Canvas Hub

+## Canvas CLI

 ## App API